Resources: Blogs

 Lesson for employers

-This case is a reminder that the FW Act has recently been amended so that the FWC will now have regard to the terms of the contract as well as the ‘“real substance, practical reality and true nature of the relationship” when distinguishing between an employee and independent contractor.
+This case serves as a reminder that under recent amendments to the FW Act, the FWC will now have regard to the terms of the contract as well as the ‘“real substance, practical reality and true nature of the relationship” when distinguishing between an employee and independent contractor.

 Information provided in this blog is not legal advice and should not be relied upon as such.
 Workplace Law does not accept liability for any loss or damage arising from reliance on the content of this blog, or from links on this website to any external website.
 Where applicable, liability is limited by a scheme approved under Professional Standards Legislation.